frank-emrich/wasm-stack-switching/proposals/stack-switching/Explainer.md

 We now revisit the task scheduling example originally introduced in [Section 3](#task-scheduling).
+To yield execution, tasks either suspend to the scheduler running in the parent (first variant of example) or call a scheduling function that uses `switch` (second variant).

-We may want to adapt it such that there is an upper bound on the number of tasks that can exist at the same time.
-Once that limit is reached, any further tasks should be cancelled instead of being scheduled for execution.
+We may want to adapt the example such that there is a limit on the number of tasks that can exist at the same time.
+Once that limit is reached, some task must be canceled before being able to schedule another one.

 We can implement this with a small addition to the previous example.
-Instead of adding tasks to be scheduled directly to a queue, we call the following function `$schedule_task` with any continuation that _should_ be scheduled.
+Instead of adding tasks to be scheduled directly to a queue, we call the following function `$schedule_task` with any continuation that should be scheduled.

 ```wat
 (func $schedule_task (param $c (ref null $ct))